mattdesl/vecmath/readme.md

 ## Why another library?

 gl-matrix is indeed one of the best and fastest vector/matrix libraries for real-time JavaScript, especially for WebGL purposes (thanks to its use of typed arrays).
-However, it leads to a horrible end-user experience, for example if you are buidling a 2D or 3D game framework on top of gl-matrix.
-The user code looks like:
+However, it leads to a poor end-user experience, for example if you are buidling a 2D or 3D game framework on top of gl-matrix.
+The end-user code looks like this:

 ```javascript
 var test = vec3.create();